 As you might have expected, every single one of the big banks will be closed on Thanksgiving — most of you probably don’t expect the Bank of America® holiday schedule to leave out such a major holiday.
 You can expect smaller, local banks to be closed as well.

 TD Bank, which calls itself “America’s Most Convenient Bank,” has built a reputation for being the big bank that remains open for business on many federal U.S. holidays.
 However, Thanksgiving happens to be one of the exceptions.
 (TD Bank may be changing its holiday schedule since we’ve noticed recently that the bank’s holiday schedule appears to show more holiday closings.)

 Also, in previous years, PNC Bank was known for operating limited hours (usually open until around noon) at branches that were shared with supermarkets.
-Like last year, PNC Bank said that these supermarket branches would be closed for Thanksgiving.
+But, PNC Bank said that these supermarket branches will be closed for Thanksgiving.

 Maybe the banks are getting with the trend that Thanksgiving should be a day for employees to relax and enjoy some time with family.
 That seems to be the case for many retailers that have opted not to start Black Friday early by opening on Thanksgiving Day.

 How You Can Still ‘Bank’

 Knowing that banks will be closed for the holiday, you should get a head start on any financial chores that need to be completed by Nov.
 26.

 What you might not have known is that many bank transactions (e.g, fund transfers) won’t start processing until the next business day, which would be the day after Thanksgiving.
 Don’t be late on your bills or any other financial responsibilities by taking care of these tasks by Wednesday.

 If you want to make deposits and cash withdrawals, remember that ATMs will still be there to help you — this is when a large ATM network from the likes of a Bank of America® or Chase comes in handy.
 Again, check deposits won’t start clearing until the next business day.